CoderionLabs/exoberry/README.md

 Trying DEOS
 ---------------
-DOES right now does not provide images.
-See Compiling to create an image.
+DEOS does not currently provide images.
+See [Compiling DEOS](#compiling-deos) for instructions on creating an image.

 Compiling DEOS
 ---------------